+1. Certificate No Date of expiry

+2. Attesting that the means of transport specified below fulfils the conditions required for admission to intra-SADC transport of goods under customs seals.

+3. Name and address of holder (owner of carrier)

+4. Make

+5. Туре

+6. Engine No Chassis No

+7. Registration No.

+8. Other particulars

+9. Issued at (place) on (date)

+10. Signature and stamp of issuing office at

-1. Certificate No Date of expiry Attesting that the means of transport specified below 2. fulfils the conditions required for admission to intra-SADC transport of goods under customs seals.
-Name and address of holder (owner of carrier) 3.
-4. 5.
-Type б.
-Engine No. Chassis No. 7.
-Registration No. Other particulars 1.1 This licence must be framed and exhibited in the cab NOTE of the means of transport is not in use, or on a change of owner or carrier, or on expiry of the period of validity of the certificate, or if there of the means of transport.
+NOTE: This licence must be framed and exhibited in the cab of the means of transport is not in use, or on a change of owner or carrier, or on expiry of the period of validity of the certificate, or if there is any material change in any essential particulars of the means of transport.